RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Live Loop Recording

 Live gets a bonus for [looper](https://www.ableton.com/en/manual/live-audio-effect-reference/#looper) which adds a _great deal_ of depth to Ableton's looping capabilities.

+## Live Bugs

+This rating is based on the public Beta for Live.

 ## Live Other